data-rescue-boston/publicity/README.md

-# publicity
+# Publicity
-collection of publicity-related documents for data-rescue-boston
+Collection of publicity-related documents for DataRescue-Boston

+## Graphics
+Contains the illustrator files and renders for DataRescue-Boston

+# Licenses
+See [LICENSES](LICENSES.MD) file for usage and license